-65. Some members pointed out that Jordan's bans on imports of plastic waste, mineral water, table salt, used cars, and cars using fuel other than petrol were intended to limit imports and were inconsistent with Article XI of the GATT and the Agreement on Agriculture.
+- 73. Some members pointed out that Jordan's bans on imports of plastic waste, mineral water, table salt, used cars, and cars using fuel other than petrol were intended to limit imports and were inconsistent with Article XI of the GATT and the Agreement on Agriculture.
 Jordan was requested to confirm that all these restrictions would be eliminated or amended no later than upon accession to bring them into line with WTO provisions.
 In reply, the representative of Jordan said that mineral water and salt had been banned from importation for socio-economic reasons.
-Jordan had eliminated the import ban on mineral water in April 1999 and intended to lift the other bans, but no decision had yet been taken in this respect [further information will be provided at the next meeting of the Working Party].
+Jordan had eliminated the import ban on mineral water in April 1999 and intended to lift the other bans.
 Price controls on table salt had been lifted in June 1997 as a first step towards liberalization.
+Jordan had decided to eliminate the import ban on table salt [legal measure to be adopted in October 1999].
 Regarding the import ban on used cars, he said that Jordan had adopted Jordanian Standard 1050:1998, identical to 44 EEC Directives, which outlined the safety requirements for motor vehicles.
 Instructions were being prepared to address the importation of used vehicles in the light of this new standard.
-The import ban on cars older than five years, except for use as spare parts, remained in force for the time being.
-Importation of diesel-engine saloon cars and taxis was not allowed because of the environmental pollution they were causing.
+The import ban on cars older than five years, except for use as spare parts, remained in force for the time Importation of diesel-engine saloon cars and taxis was not allowed because of the being. environmental pollution they were causing.
 Diesel-engine trucks were accepted because they mostly operated outside the congested areas.
-He added that his Government was encouraging Jordanians to replace older cars with newer (and safer) models.
-Owners of old cars used in public transport were eligible for duty-free importation of new cars provided the old car was surrendered to the State or retired from service.

-66. The representative of Jordan said that prior approvals were issued under specific conditions by certain government institutions.
-Prior approvals were required to import from all countries (including those with which Jordan had preferential agreements) for all products listed in Table 4.
+His Government was encouraging Jordanians to replace older cars with newer (and safer) models.
+Owners of old cars used in public transport were eligible for duty-free importation of new cars provided the old car was surrendered to the State or retired from service. - 74.
+He added that Jordanian standards on cars had been suspended and were likely to be totally withdrawn.
+Legal measures to eliminate the restrictions on importation of used cars [will be adopted in October 1999.
+The ban on importation of diesel powered vehicles will remain until Jordan's refinery has been modernized to produce diesel fuel with lower sulphur content.
+The prohibition on import of plastic waste will not be lifted as processing of plastic waste is considered a major environmental problem in Jordan.] - 75.
+The representative of Jordan said that prior approvals were issued under specific conditions by certain government institutions.
+Prior approvals were required to import from all countries (including those with which Jordan had preferential agreements) for all products listed in Table 5.
 Prior approvals were granted automatically to private sector importers of rice and sugar and there were no import quotas or restrictions on the imported quantity.
 Private sector imports of cigarettes required prior approval and an import licence from the Ministry of Industry and Trade, but there was no import quota.
 Prior approvals to import electric and electronic video games were granted only to shops licensed to use or deal with such games.

-Table 4: Prior approvals
+Table 5: Prior approvals